Notre Dame meets the No. 12 Golden Gophers and No. 6 Wisconsin in the ACC / Big Ten Challenge.

 Named assistant volleyball coach at Notre Dame in June 2009, Robin Davis was promoted to associate head coach prior to the 2011 season.
-Davis, who spent three seasons as the head coach at Boise State, rejoined the Irish after spending five seasons with the Notre Dame program from 2001-05 and is entering his 11th overall campaign in 2014.
+Davis, who spent three seasons as the head coach at Boise State, rejoined the Irish after spending five seasons with the Notre Dame program from 2001-05 and completed his 11th overall campaign in 2014.

 A tireless advocate of all things Fighting Irish, Davis helped attract 2010 BIG EAST Conference and AVCA Northeast Region Freshman of the Year Andrea McHugh to Notre Dame along with a pair of top-15 recruiting classes in the first two seasons of his second tenure under the Golden Dome.
-Successful recruiting continued under Davis and the rest of the Irish staff in 2014 as the six-member group that will make up the class of 2018 ranked 16th nationally and was the only Atlantic Coast Conference class ranked in the top 30.
+Successful recruiting continued under Davis and the rest of the Irish staff in 2014 as the six-member group that will make up the class of 2018 ranked 16thnationally and was the only Atlantic Coast Conference class ranked in the top 30.

 Known for his defensive prowess, Davis helped the Irish finish in the top three in the BIG EAST in blocks per game from 2009-12 before the Irish left for the ACC in 2013.
 The run of success included leading the league in 2012.